 Fewer than 4% of patients with herpes zoster experience another outbreak.
 However, many, particularly the elderly, have persistent or recurrent pain in the involved distribution (postherpetic neuralgia), which may persist for months, years, or permanently.
 Infection in the trigeminal nerve is particularly likely to lead to severe, persistent pain.
 The pain of postherpetic neuralgia may be sharp and intermittent or constant and may be debilitating.

 Geniculate zoster (Ramsay Hunt syndrome) results from involvement of the geniculate ganglion.
 Ear pain, facial paralysis, and sometimes vertigo occur.
-Vesicles erupt in the external auditory canal, and taste may be lost in the anterior two thirds of the tongue (see Inner Ear Disorders: Herpes Zoster Oticus).
+Vesicles erupt in the external auditory canal, and taste may be lost in the anterior two thirds of the tongue (see Herpes Zoster Oticus).

-Ophthalmic herpes zoster (see also Corneal Disorders: Herpes Zoster Ophthalmicus) results from involvement of the gasserian ganglion, with pain and vesicular eruption in and around the eye, in the distribution of the ophthalmic division of the 5th cranial nerve.
-Vesicles on the tip of the nose (Hutchinson's sign) indicate involvement of the nasociliary branch and often severe ocular disease.
-However, eye involvement may occur in the absence of lesions on the tip of the nose.
+Ophthalmic herpes zoster (see Herpes Zoster Ophthalmicus) results from involvement of the gasserian ganglion, with pain and vesicular eruption in and around the eye, in the distribution of the ophthalmic division of the 5th cranial nerve.
+Vesicles on the tip of the nose (Hutchinson sign) indicate involvement of the nasociliary branch and a higher risk of severe ocular disease.
+However, the eye may be involved in the absence of lesions on the tip of the nose.

 Intraoral zoster is uncommon but may produce a sharp unilateral distribution of lesions.
 No intraoral prodromal symptoms occur.

 Wet compresses are soothing, but systemic analgesics are often necessary.
-Treatment with oral antivirals decreases the severity and duration of the acute eruption, the incidence of postherpetic neuralgia, and the rate of serious complications in immunocompromised patients and pregnant women.
+Treatment with oral antivirals decreases the severity and duration of the acute eruption, the incidence of postherpetic neuralgia, and the rate of serious complications in immunocompromised patients.
 Treatment should start as soon as possible, ideally during the prodrome, and is likely to be ineffective if given > 72 h after skin lesions appear.
 Famciclovir 500 mg po tid for 7 days and valacyclovir 1 g po tid for 7 days have better bioavailability with oral dosing than acyclovir, and therefore for herpes zoster, they are generally preferred to oral acyclovir 800 mg 5 times/day for 7 to 10 days.
-Corticosteroids moderately increase the rate of healing and resolution of acute pain but do not decrease the incidence of postherpetic neuralgia.
+Corticosteroids do not decrease the incidence of postherpetic neuralgia.

-For immunocompromised patients, acyclovir is recommended at a dosage of 10 mg/kg IV q 8 h for 7 days for adults and 20 mg/kg IV q 8 h for 7 days for children < 12 yr.
+For less severely immunocompromised patients, oral famciclovir, valacyclovir, or acyclovir (see above) is a reasonable option; famciclovir and valacyclovir are preferred.
+For severely immunocompromised patients, acyclovir is recommended at a dosage of 10 mg/kg IV q 8 h for 7 days for adults and 20 mg/kg IV q 8 h for 7 days for children < 12 yr.

-For treatment of ophthalmic herpes zoster, an ophthalmologist should be consulted (see Corneal Disorders: Treatment).
-For treatment of otic herpes zoster, an otolaryngologist should be consulted (see Inner Ear Disorders: Treatment).
+For treatment of ophthalmic herpes zoster, an ophthalmologist should be consulted (see Treatment).
+For treatment of otic herpes zoster, an otolaryngologist should be consulted (see Treatment).